uchihatashi/date-extractor/README.md

 So, date found + date not mentioned and date not clear : 391 + 26 + 71 = 488
 488/595*100 = 82.016..
 That's why the new accuracy is 82.02%

+multiple_recipt.py is to find accuracy for multiple images single_receipt.py is to find dates in single image

+Note: images should be present in images folder only.